0xICF/ShellScan/README.md

-ShellScan will scan a list of hosts with a list of CGIs while trying to exploit the ShellShock vulnerability with different methods and payloads (CVE-2014-6271, CVE-2014-6278)

 Example:

 $ ./ShellScan.py config/host.txt config/cgi.txt

+About ShellScan
+-

+ShellScan will scan a list of hosts with a list of CGIs while trying to exploit the ShellShock vulnerability with different methods and payloads (CVE-2014-6271, CVE-2014-6278)

 ShellScan tool will perform few different ShellShock vulnerability tests: